Panama Papers and Europe: France

 French financial prosecutors opened a probe, and former President François Hollande declared that tax evaders would be brought to trial and punished.
 Also as a result of the leak, France restored Panama to its list of tax havens, from which Panama had recently been removed.

 Former French budget minister Jérôme Cahuzac, who spearheaded a crackdown on tax fraud while in office, was a client of Mossack Fonseca, legal partners central to the global Panama Papers tax evasion and money laundering scandal.
 Leaked documents of the law firm's revealed Cahuzac's chain of ownership of a Seychelles company, Cerman Group Limited, incorporated in 2009.
 When France investigated 2013 allegations by Mediapart that in 2000 Cahuzac had held undeclared assets in an account first in Switzerland, then Singapore, he resigned his cabinet post, protesting his innocence, but admitted a few months later that he indeed had hidden €600,000 in a UBS account and then moved it to keep it hidden, "while continuing to lead France's clampdown on tax evasion".
 The French Socialist Party unanimously voted to expel him a week later.
 Spurred by the April 2013 Cahuzac affair, President Hollande created the National Financial Prosecutor's Office (Parquet national financier; PNF), a judicial investigation unit specializing in large-scale fraud and corruption investigations.

-Jean-Marie Le Pen, founder and long-time leader of the far-right-wing Front National (FN) and now a member of the European Parliament, already was the subject, along with his daughter Marine Le Pen and his staff, of a PNF tax fraud investigation.
+Jean-Marie Le Pen, founder and long-time leader of the far-right-wing Front National (FN) and formerly a member of the European Parliament, already was the subject, along with his daughter Marine Le Pen and his staff, of a PNF tax fraud investigation.
 Drawing official scrutiny was an undeclared HSBC account containing €2.2m in gold and coins, managed from Geneva by an aide through a trust based in the British Virgin Islands which was closed and then moved to the Bahamas in 2014; allegations of overbilling; misuse and comingling of campaign funds; and tax evasion.
 Jean-Marie Le Pen is also suspected of using his European Parliament funds for the campaign and administrative expenses of his French political party.
 Jean-Marie Le Pen is mentioned in the documents, along with his daughter Marine Le Pen, who is the current party leader, and Frederic Chatillon, an FN insider who is also a close friend of Marine.
 Among the three of them, they may have hidden as much as a million pounds in offshore accounts.